rce-incorporated/Fiu/README.md

 Pronounced like "Phew".
 This software aims to provide a decently fast and reliable way of executing Luau bytecode under other Lua environments without the use of `loadstring`.
 For the purpose of anything from sandboxing to reimplementing arbitrary execution, this should serve your needs.

+Fiu does not taint the environment if you pass it a table of functions or a wrapper around `getfenv` using `__index` so it should not deoptimise the environment.

 Note that only an interpreter is provided, and compiled code must be obtained from some external source.

 Fiu is in a working state but bugs and side effects can be encountered!
 Open an [issue](https://github.com/TheGreatSageEqualToHeaven/Fiu/issues) if you encounter any breaking issues.